-For example: human eyes have their nerve wiring on the retinal surface.
-Supposedly this is evidence of a poor design because light must pass through this layer.
+For instance, human eyes have their nerve wiring on the retinal surface and the light must pass through this layer.
+Supposedly this is evidence of it being a poor design.
 However, human eyes are able to detect single photons and it is not physically possible to do better than this.
 And recently studies indicate this design is part of the reason for its performance.
 Darwin's God: Müller Cells are Wavelength-Dependent Wave-Guides

 Sometimes opinions about bad design comes from hubris about what is being observed.
 By example, for many years biologists had a limited understanding of the DNA and assumed that sections that did not code for proteins were “junk DNA” because the evolution that caused it was random.
 However as we learned more, we have found that these sections are primarily important control and regulatory functions.
 Regulation is an aspect of design that only comes from intelligence because it requires foresight.

 If it can be accepted that a non-naturalistic explanation for life really is an option, then evolution also can be seen as an option, and not as a doctrine.
-Then the problems inherent in the naturalistic-only explanations become embarrassingly obvious; they are not things that can be put on a back shelf in a closet.
-Even committed evolutionists realize their current theories aren’t viable and so some are pushing for a new extended evolutionary synthesis (EES) in their community. note This is a tacit admission that existing evolutionary theory is failing even though this is never described as such to the masses.
+Then the problems inherent in the naturalistic-only explanations become embarrassingly obvious; these problems not things that can be put on a back shelf in a closet.
+Committed evolutionists already realize their current theories aren’t viable and so some are pushing for a new extended evolutionary synthesis (EES) in their community. note This is a tacit admission that existing evolutionary theory is failing even though this is never described as such to the masses.